Gordon Banks at Stoke

 Banks became world famous for his 'Save of the Century' in Mexico.
 England were playing Brazil in the first round of the 1970 World Cup.
 During the game, a Jairzinho cross was met perfectly by Pele who headed it down to Banks' right.
 He managed to flick the ball over the bar for a corner.
 Pele later described the save as the "greatest he had ever seen".

 I met England's greatest goalkeeper at the Birmingham NEC in August 2005.
 He was the first of the England players to sign my England shirt which you can see us holding in the photo.

-Do watch Don Mullan's short video (click link on left) of Gordon Banks - it shows the goalkeeper's skills far better than still photos!
+Do watch Don Mullan's short video (click link below) of Gordon Banks - it shows the goalkeeper's skills far better than still photos!

 His autobiography, Banksy, My Autobiography, was published in 2002 and in 2006, Banks was honoured with a bronze plaque placed in the pavement outside Sheffield's Town Hall, the first person to be installed in the city's 'Walk of Fame'.

 During his England career, Banks played 73 matches, conceding 57 goals but keeping no less than 35 'clean sheets'.

 Banks remained in football for a while - as a scout and then as manager of non-league Telford.
 He also played 29 games with the American side, Fort Lauderdale Strikers, in 1978.